varghese88/redux-service-middleware/README.md

     }
 }
 ```
-baseConfig - define the basic web service configuartion
+- baseConfig - define the basic web service configuartion
-serviceConfig - collection of object in which each object define redux action as key and the web service details as value
+- serviceConfig - collection of object in which each object define redux action as key and the web service details as value

+> Additional features
-Additional features - Third party dependency injection, validate the action before dispatch, async dispatch( similar to thunk)
+ - Third party dependency injection
+ - validate the action before dispatch
+ - async dispatch( similar to thunk)
+ - promise payload
+ - dependency injection on validate, process and payload

 Middleware usage